More about This Topic

 You may still be protected by 750 ILCS 5/305 which would declare you a putative spouse, entitled to all the benefits of someone who had been legitimately married including division of assets and maintenance.

 “Any person, having gone through a marriage ceremony, who has cohabited with another to whom he is not legally married in the good faith belief that he was married to that person is a putative spouse until knowledge of the fact that he is not legally married terminates his status and prevents acquisition of further rights.
 A putative spouse acquires the rights conferred upon a legal spouse, including the right to maintenance following termination of his status, whether or not the marriage is prohibited, under Section 212, or declared invalid, under Section 301.”

 The truth is that most people who discover that they are not really married, find out that their spouse already was married at the time of the marriage ceremony (or they, themselves, were).
 In this case, the putative spouse remedy does not apply.

 “If there is a legal spouse or other putative spouse, rights acquired by a putative spouse do not supersede the rights of the legal spouse or those acquired by other putative spouses, but the court shall apportion property, maintenance and support rights among the claimants as appropriate in the circumstances and in the interests of justice.”
 750 ILCS 5/305

-What’s more you cannot invoke the concept of a putative spouse to say that you were in a common law marriage (which don’t exist in Illinois for marriages after 1905.
+What’s more, you cannot invoke the concept of a putative spouse by saying that you were in a common law marriage (which don’t really exist in Illinois)

 If you’re not married, you’re just a stranger to your spouse.
 You don’t get to take advantage of Illinois’ matrimonial law that allows you divide up assets and award maintenance.
 Perhaps this is to your advantage.
 Perhaps this is to your detriment.